 Rafael González serves as Director of Community Relations for First 5 LA.
-He is responsible for promoting awareness and understanding of First 5 LA and facilitating relationships with civic/community organizations, municipalities, school districts and parent/resident leaders throughout the Los Angeles County.
-Specifically, complementing the organization’s community building and advocacy work to create potential leveraging/partnership opportunities that will advance First 5 LA’s community, policy and systems change goals.
+He is responsible for facilitating partnerships with municipalities, civic/community organizations, and parent/caregiver leaders throughout Los Angeles County in order to advance First 5 LA’s goals.
+Central to this work is building and maintaining relationships with the broader Los Angeles community to advocate for early childhood well-being and equity through policy and systems change.

-Rafael has worked in the spheres of community development, local government, corporate philanthropy, national service, civic engagement, civil rights, immigrant integration and youth development.
-This multifaceted backdrop has afforded him the chance to develop and maintain relationships with individuals from different disciplines and backgrounds for purposes of facilitating and leveraging partnerships to achieve common objectives and social change.
+Rafael has worked in the spheres of community organizing, local government, philanthropy, national service, civic engagement, civil rights, immigrant integration and youth development.
+This multifaceted backdrop has afforded him the chance to develop and maintain relationships with individuals from different disciplines and backgrounds for purposes of achieving common objectives, social impact and community change.

-Rafael was born and raised in the downtown area of Los Angeles.
+Rafael was born and raised in the downtown area of Los Angeles and resides in the City of El Monte.
 He graduated from Cal State University at Northridge with a Bachelor of Arts degree in Chicano Studies and received his Master’s Degree from the USC Price School of Public Policy.
-He is married & has three sons.
+He is married and has three sons.

 Fun Fact: I was in a rock n’ roll band as a teenager and coach little league baseball with my sons.